umbraco/Umbraco-CMS/docs/CONTRIBUTING_DETAILED.md

 ### Suggesting Enhancements

-This section guides you through submitting an enhancement suggestion for Atom, including completely new features and minor improvements to existing functionality.
+This section guides you through submitting an enhancement suggestion for Umbraco, including completely new features and minor improvements to existing functionality.
 Following these guidelines helps maintainers and the community understand your suggestion 📝 and find related suggestions 🔎.

 Most of the suggestions in the [reporting bugs](#reporting-bugs) section also count for suggesting enhancements.